AmrR101/Transcriptome-Assembly-Workshop-Fall-2018/README.md

 \
 The google doc link is editable, feel free to add in words and definitions during the workshop.
 At the end of the workshop I will move this document here as a pdf.
 \
-\
-Scripts in general (SLURM/PBS scripts)- In progress

 # Contact